 - To undertake driving lessons or car maintenance

 - To carry out paid employment

 The prison Governor will make the decision as to how long each resettlement day release will last.
-For Category C prisoners and Closed Condition prisoners, if the resettlement is going well they may well be transferred to an open prison.
-For prisoners eligible for Home Detention Curfew, also known as tag, they will receive at least one resettlement day release prior to their release on tag.
+For Category C prisoners and Closed Condition prisoners, if the resettlement is going well they may well be transferred to an open prison where they can access ROTL.
+For prisoners eligible for Home Detention Curfew, also known as tag, they will receive at least one day release prior to their release on tag.

 Resettlement overnight release licence

-This is similar to the day release licence, but this one is to allow prisoners to spend overnight time at the place they will be living once they are released from prison.
-This helps them towards their resettlement and rehabilitation.
-These prisoners may apply for this release once every 4 weeks after their date has been granted.
+This is similar to the day release licence, but allows the prisoner to spend overnight time at the place they will be living once they are released from prison.
+This helps prisoners towards their resettlement and rehabilitation.
+Prisoners who are eligible for overnight release may apply for this once every 4 weeks after their date has been granted.

 Special purposes licence